Rajioba1/template_blueprint/docs/PRIVACY.md

 ## Telemetry

-AvaloniaAppKit does **not** send any telemetry or analytics data.
+AvaloniaTemplateBlueprint does **not** send any telemetry or analytics data.
 All logging is local to the user's machine.